Cakenuss/Cakenuss/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on **Nusswell Works**
-- 🌱 I’m currently learning **Javascript, Python**
+- 🌱 I’m currently learning **Javascript, Java**
-- 📫 How to reach me: Discord: Cakenuss#0027, Twitter: @cakenuss
+- 📫 How to reach me: Discord: @cakenuss, Twitter: @cakenuss
 - ⚡ Fun fact: I like 🥔